 “¡Mi Dios!
 Perhaps all this for naught,” Ulises mumbled on and on.

 A few seconds after his divagation, another rifle crack broke the silence.
 Duque heard a slug hit the dirt in front of him with a dry thud.
-He felt the bullet bounce around with the rhythmic thump of a finely tuned Africanized water drum.
+He felt the lead bounce around with the rhythmic thump of a finely tuned Africanized water drum.
 Pum, pam, pum.

-“I’m dying, ma,” Ulises muttered.
+“I’m dying, mother,” Ulises muttered.